-Coming up quickly is the California Primary Election on March 3, 2020.
+Coming up is the California Primary Election in March 2024.
 Every four years there is a separate ballot that goes only to Registered Republicans for the Presidential Primary.
 On that ballot you vote for two things:

 - Candidates running for the Santa Clara County Republican Central Committee who will represent your Supervisorial District.